Judika: Artistry

 Judika was one of the singers who received the title KRH (Kanjeng Raden Haryo) Kencana Ningrat from the Surakarta Hadiningrat Palace, Central Java in 2015 because he was considered to have a major role in preserving the culture of the Nusantara through music.

 Voice and musical style

 Judika has a powerful chest voice, wide vocal range (3 octave).
 His vocal range starts from low B (B2) below middle C to B (B5) above high C. He can reach high C (C5), which is a high tone for men, without using falsetto.

 Judika's music is generally pop, rock, folk and RnB on several songs.
-Even so, he also appeared several times to performed dangdut and jazz songs.
+Even so, he also appeared several times to perform dangdut and jazz songs.

 Songwriting

 Most of Judika's songs are written from his romantic life with his wife, Duma Riris Silalahi.
 Silalahi was also involved in a number of songs' creative processes.